liam-b/robocup-2019/README.md

 Port 2 is dead on the multiplexer
-Im in busman therefore im bored af so imma start writing shit in here in case
+Im in busman(bisman (business management)) therefore im bored af so imma start writing shit in here in case

 Journal